rahuldhakar-tech/Health-Data-Analysiss/README.md

 ### **Data Cleaning**

-Data cleaning can primarily be found in Jupyter's notebook **`analysis.ipynb`**.
+Data cleaning can primarily be found in Jupyter's notebook **`GDP_vs_life_expectancy.ipynb`**.
 The data cleaning process included the following steps:

 - **Years:** 2015 to 2019.
 - Countries that did not have **Life Expectancy** for all analyzed years were excluded from the analysis.